sagemath/sage-archive-2023-02-01/README.txt

 ---------------------------------------

 The following steps briefly outline the process of building Sage from source.
-More detailed instructions are contained later in this README and in the Installation Guide:
+More detailed instructions, including how to build faster on multicore machines are contained later in this README and in the Installation Guide:

     http://www.sagemath.org/doc/installation